 Case files can be withdrawn from the Clerk's Office by an attorney and taken to a judge or various court departments in the building.
 A completed "withdrawal card" must be given to a deputy clerk, which will then be given to the attorney when the file is returned to the Clerk's Office.
 Case files must never leave the Municipal Court Building.

 The Clerk's Office has also provided access to information within our Case Management System on the Internet, via this website.
-Simply Click on the link titled "Public Access" located on the left menu and utilize the online search functions.
+Simply Click on the link titled "Records Search" located on the left menu and utilize the online search functions.

 Questions pertaining to case management inquiries may be answered at 614-645-8186.